corda/corda-docs-portal/content/en/docs/cenm/1.3/pki-tool.md

 {{< note >}}
 HSM keys used by the Signing Service require an accompanying certificate store that contains all certificates in the chain, from the signing entity back to the root.
 This is because the full chains cannot be stored within the HSMs.
-Refer to the [Signing Services](signing-service.md) documentation for more information.
+Refer to the [Signing and SMR Services](signing-service.md) documentation for more information.

 {{< /note >}}